 - activity generators such as schools/retail/train stations etc.

 WA Police, through the Children's Crossings and Road Safety Committee, administers applications requesting children's crossings within Western Australia.
 Applications for children’s crossings can only be made by the school principal or school P&C. The application must meet certain requirements.
 If a location meets these requirements the school will then have to apply for the City’s approval, and then apply to the Children's Crossings and Road Safety Committee for the final decision.
 Details about the process can be obtained on the WA Police website.

 How can I request a bus shelter at my local bus stop?

 Requests for cycling paths and footpaths are assessed and programmed on a priority basis subject to funding.
 Areas adjacent to high pedestrian areas such as shopping centres, schools and train stations receive higher priority.

 How can I report irregularities at roadworks, missing detour signs or signs left out overnight?

 Photographs speak a thousand words and help us follow up any problems in the field quickly with the accredited and responsible traffic management company.
 Photos and video provide valuable evidence and help record keeping.
-Please email the City on firstname.lastname@example.org with photographs or footage and the City will follow up the matter with the relevant traffic management company.
+Please email us on firstname.lastname@example.org with photographs or footage and we will follow up the matter with the relevant traffic management company.